Reagan1311/OOAL/README.md

 Download the one-shot data [Google Drive](https://drive.google.com/file/d/1YSg31h7b66E-6evnmFAOfTVS40BcUTtW/view?usp=sharing) (you can annotate your own one-shot data in the same format).

-Put the files in the 'dataset' folder with following structure.
+Put the data in the `dataset` folder with following structure.
 ```
 dataset
 ├── one-shot-seen